KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **Installation Method:** Loose-File Mod

-**Known Bugs:** This mod causes some strong light reflections below the grates on Citadel Station, but the mod author is looking into resolving this.
+**Known Bugs:** This mod causes some strong light reflections in a single area where it should not (Citadel Station), but the mod author is looking into resolving this.

 ___